-Overall: Oldfield Medium Dry tastes refreshing and very apply.
+Overall: Oldfield Medium Dry tastes refreshing and very appley.
 In addition, this cider is easily drinkable but not mind-blowing.
 Too watery.
-From an award-wining cider I expected some more excitement and more diversity of flavors.
+From an award-winning cider, I expected some more excitement and more diversity of flavors.
 Summarizing, the Medium Dry is just an average cider.
 Not bad, but not exciting either.
 Just average.
 3/6

 Availability: mainly throughout North West England.
 Shops selling UK cider.

 Price: bought locally in Berlin from Hopfen und Malz at 3.5 EUR.